Pasta & Broccoli Sausage Simmer

 - Cook pasta according to directions.

-- Meanwhile, in a Dutch oven, saute the sausage, broccoli and onion for 5-6 minutes or until broccoli is crisp-tender.
+- Meanwhile, in a Dutch oven, saute the sausage, broccoli and onion until broccoli is crisp-tender, 5-6 minutes.

 - Add the tomatoes, basil, parsley and sugar.
 Cover and simmer for 10 minutes.
 Drain pasta; stir into the sausage mixture.

 Nutrition Facts1 serving: 544 calories, 32g fat (11g saturated fat), 76mg cholesterol, 1395mg sodium, 42g carbohydrate (9g sugars, 8g fiber), 25g protein.

 Recipe was good and easy to follow but very bland.

 We had this recipe the other night and it was delicious.
 I followed the recipe except I halved it for the two of us.
 I normally don't add sugar but went ahead and did but could not detect it while eating.
 This is a delicious dish that cooks entirely on the stove.
 I highly recommend it.
 Volunteer Field Editor

 Very easy, and with a few modifications super good.
 I dropped in a beef bouillon cube for a little more depth of flavor, about a tbsp of good quality balsamic vinegar, several cloves of sliced garlic, and I grated parmesan over it when it was done.
 Did NOT add the sugar--I don't know where the american tradition of putting sugar in tomatoes came from but I honestly can't stand it.
 Additionally, I used fire-roasted tomatoes which just made it fantastic.
 Would definitely make again!